The first and most obvious question we receive from people interested in solar energy is: How much does a solar system cost?

 - Protection from rising energy rates and independence from your utility company

-- The 30% tax credit which can be used to recover prior year taxes and also carried forward 20 years for businesses and 5 years for homeowners
+- The 26% tax credit can be used to recover prior year taxes and also carried forward 20 years for businesses and 5 years for homeowners

 - Businesses and farms can quickly recover their investment through accelerated depreciation.
 Those who qualify can apply for a USDA Reap Grant and other local grants